WINTER Monday classes are FREE. Space is limited.

-NCC Photo ID with current LLI sticker is required for entry to classes.
+NCC Photo ID with current LLI sticker must be worn visibly.

-January 15 – Closed, Martin Luther King Day
+Monday January 21 – No classes, NCC closed for Martin Luther King Day

 January 28 – Estate & Long-Term Care Planning – Free class!